fbpx

 5) Surgical Opportunities

 Those who are interested in surgery can go on to become a maxillofacial surgeon.
-This requires the further completion of a Medical degree however, maxillofacial surgery is an extremely interesting field which deals with all surgery of the head, neck face and jaws.
+This specialty requires further completion of a medical degree and additional training.
+Maxillofacial surgery is a fascinating field that deals with all surgical treatments of the head, neck, face, and jaws.

 6) Problem Solving Skills

-Quite often Dentistry involves applying your problem solving skills.
+Quite often dentistry involves applying your problem solving skills.
 Those who enjoy putting together the pieces of a puzzle will appreciate the complexity of Dentistry.
-Although Dentists are primarily treating a patients teeth and gums this often involves helping a patient improve diet, oral hygiene and lifestyle choices.
+While dentists primarily focus on treating teeth and gums, this often involves addressing broader issues such as improving a patient’s diet, oral hygiene, and lifestyle choices.

 7) Job Satisfaction

-An article published in the British Dental Journal showed that job satisfaction as high amongst Dentists.
-Being able to alleviate patients of pain, improve the aesthetics of their teeth or improve their oral health is extremely satisfying.
+An article published in the British Dental Journal showed that job satisfaction is high amongst dentists.
+Being able to alleviate patients of pain, improve the aesthetics of their patients’ teeth or improve their oral health is extremely satisfying.

 Loading